-On June 12, 1931, the United States attorney filed in the District Court of the United States for the district aforesaid a libel praying seizure and condemnation of ninety 1-pound boxes of chocolate-covered wine jellies. remaining in the original unbroken packages at Chicago, Ill., alleging that the article had been shipped by Widmer's Grape Products Co., from Naples, N. Y., April 30 1931, and had been transported from the State of New York into the State of Illinois, and charging adulteration in violation of the food and drugs act.
+On June 12, 1931, the United States attorney filed in the District Court of the United States for the district aforesaid a libel praying seizure and condemnation of ninety 1-pound boxes of chocolate-covered wine jellies. remaining in the original unbroken packages at Chicago, Ill., alleging that the article had been shipped by Widmer's Grape Products Co.. from Naples, N. Y., April 30 1931, and had been transported from the State of New York into the State of Illinois, and charging adulteration in violation of the food and drugs act.

-It was alleged in the libel that the article was adulterated in that it consisted in part of spirituous liquor, to wit, alcohol.
+It was alleged in the libel that the article was adulterated in that it consisted in part of spirituous liquor to wit alcohol in part of spirituous liquor, to wit, alcohol.